Religion in the United States: Agnosticism, atheism, and humanism

 A 2001 survey directed by Dr. Ariela Keysar for the City University of New York indicated that, amongst the more than 100 categories of response, "no religious identification" had the greatest increase in population in both absolute and percentage terms.
 This category included atheists, agnostics, humanists, and others with no stated religious preferences.
 Figures are up from 14.3 million in 1990 to 34.2 million in 2008, representing an increase from 8% of the total population in 1990 to 15% in 2008.
 A nationwide Pew Research study published in 2008 put the figure of unaffiliated persons at 16.1%, while another Pew study published in 2012 was described as placing the proportion at about 20% overall and roughly 33% for the 18–29-year-old demographic.
+It is unknown why the number of self-identified "nones" is rising, although it may relate to a general decline of trust in institutions, the September 11 attacks, rise of the religious right, and sexual abuse scandals, particularly those within the Southern Baptist Convention and Catholic Church.
+The majority of "nones" have religion-like beliefs and believe in some conception of a higher power.

 In a 2006 nationwide poll, University of Minnesota researchers found that despite an increasing acceptance of religious diversity, atheists were generally distrusted by other Americans, who trusted them less than Muslims, recent immigrants and other minority groups in "sharing their vision of American society".
 They also associated atheists with undesirable attributes such as amorality, criminal behavior, rampant materialism and cultural elitism.
 However, the same study also reported that "The researchers also found acceptance or rejection of atheists is related not only to personal religiosity, but also to one's exposure to diversity, education and political orientation – with more educated, East and West Coast Americans more accepting of atheists than their Midwestern counterparts."
 Some surveys have indicated that doubts about the existence of the divine were growing quickly among Americans under 30.

 On March 24, 2012, American atheists sponsored the Reason Rally in Washington, D.C., followed by the American Atheist Convention in Bethesda, Maryland.
 Organizers called the estimated crowd of 8,000–10,000 the largest-ever US gathering of atheists in one place.

-Deism

-In the United States, Enlightenment philosophy (which itself was heavily inspired by deist ideals) played a major role in creating the principle of religious freedom, expressed in Thomas Jefferson's letters and included in the First Amendment to the United States Constitution.
-American Founding Fathers, or Framers of the Constitution, who were especially noted for being influenced by such philosophy of deism include Thomas Jefferson, Benjamin Franklin, Cornelius Harnett, Gouverneur Morris, and Hugh Williamson.
-Their political speeches show distinct deistic influence.
-Other notable Founding Fathers may have been more directly deist.
-These include Thomas Paine, James Madison, possibly Alexander Hamilton, and Ethan Allen.
+Secular people in the United States, such as atheist and agnostics, have a distinctive secular tradition that can be traced for at least hundreds of years.
+They sometimes create religion-like institutions and communities, create rituals, and debate aspects of their shared beliefs.

 Belief in the existence of a god

-Various polls have been conducted to determine Americans' actual beliefs regarding a god:
+Various polls have been conducted to determine Americans' actual beliefs regarding a god.
+(Different wording of the poll question gives significantly different results.):